Hello! I am an illustrator, author, and automotive

 I tried my hand at comic books and submitting comic strips for

-Later, I joined the Ann Arbor Ad Club.
+Later, I joined the Ann Arbor Ad Club to network and learn about the industry.
 Through that and running ads in The Big Idea,

 a trade magazine for the Detroit advertising scene, I made some connections that led to